baladithyab/ai-on-eks/website/docs/infra/nvidia-dynamo.md

 ### Common Issues

+1. **Missing Secrets Error**: If Terraform fails with "variable not set" errors
+   - Ensure `ngc_api_key` and `huggingface_token` are set in `blueprint.tfvars`
+   - Both tokens are required and cannot be empty

+2. **NGC Authentication Failures**:
+   - Verify your NGC API key is correct: [NGC Setup](https://ngc.nvidia.com/setup/api-key)
-1. **NGC Authentication Failures**: Verify NGC_API_KEY is correct and has access to ai-dynamo resources
+   - Check that the key has access to ai-dynamo resources
+   - Verify the secret was created: `kubectl get secret -n argocd nvidia-dynamo-repo`

+3. **HuggingFace Model Download Failures**:
+   - Verify your HuggingFace token has read permissions
+   - Check the secret exists: `kubectl get secret -n dynamo-cloud hf-token-secret`
+   - Ensure the token is valid: [HF Tokens](https://huggingface.co/settings/tokens)

-2. **GPU Nodes Not Available**: Check Karpenter logs and instance availability in your region
+4. **GPU Nodes Not Available**: Check Karpenter logs and instance availability in your region

-3. **Pod Failures**: Check resource limits and cluster capacity
+5. **Pod Failures**: Check resource limits and cluster capacity

-4. **ArgoCD Sync Issues**: Verify NGC repository secret is correctly configured
+6. **ArgoCD Sync Issues**: Verify NGC repository secret is correctly configured

 ### Debug Commands